phkoester/gaia/doc/text_file_guidelines.md

 When in doubt, use the [Title Case Converter](https://titlecaseconverter.com) with the "Chicago" option.

-For section titles in code, title capitalization is not in use.
+For section titles in code, title case is not in use.

 ## Styling with Markdown